Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Enjoy the Benefits of Daikon or Chinese Radish

-If you prefer to eat them instead of taking supplements, then it is best eaten raw.
-Just remember not to peel off the skin as it contains enzymes that give you the most benefits.
+Remember that it is best when eaten raw.
+Do not peel off the skin as it contains enzymes that give the most benefits.
 Alternatively, juice it.

 Daikon is easily available in the market, so give it a try.